UNC basketball under Michael Malone: Insiders reveal transfer portal news, 2026 recruits, roster, best targets

 It's a virtual certainty that star freshman and leading scorer Caleb Wilson will declare for the NBA Draft in the coming days.
 The Tar Heels, however, could have a key building block return as they wait for news on center Henri Veesaar.
 Outside of Wilson, Veesaar was UNC's leader in points, rebounds and blocked shots last season.
 UNC is expected to return guard Luka Bogavac, who averaged 9.8 points per game last year, so this will not be a complete rebuild for Malone.

 With Malone just taking the job a few days ago and actively building his staff, the Tar Heels are still setting their transfer portal board.
 One player that 247Sports reports is involved with UNC, however, is Alabama forward Aiden Sherrell.
 The rising junior averaged 11.1 points, 6.2 rebounds and 2.2 blocks for the Tide last season.
+Meanwhile, the Heels saw Derek Dixon hop into the portal after he emerged as the team's starting point guard during the second half of the season.
+Dixon had double-digit points in each of his last three games and has three seasons of eligibility left.
 Get the latest UNC basketball roster news at TarHeel247.

 How to get insider UNC basketball roster updates